-Built over the course of thousands of years in dedication to a diverse and complex pantheon, the ancient Egyptian temple is hard to pin down.
+Built over the course of thousands of years in dedication to a diverse and complex pantheon, the ancient Egyptian temple is a hard thing to pin down.
 But one thing remained constant: more than just elaborate stone constructions, the Egyptians always perceived their temples as something organic, or even alive.

 Thanks to their impeccable craftsmanship, many of Egypt’s most important temples remain in excellent condition today.
 But unlike the pyramids, which reveal themselves all at once, Egyptian temples require a slow, careful walkthrough to truly appreciate.

 Basic temple architecture evolved greatly throughout the centuries, but not a whole lot of the Old or Middle Kingdom temples survive.
 As such, most visitors focus on temples from the New Kingdom onward, many of which share a lot in common.

 In the following guide to ancient Egyptian temples, we’ll cover the basic temple types and their functions.
 After that, we’ll cover the main architectural features you can expect to find at Egyptian temples, along with their meaning and function.